by-jp/www.byjp.me/content/photos/instagram/kcbppktlttfoyv7zxrvinvxyu4/index.md

 - imported
 - from-instagram
 ---
-We found this wonderful mural in the centre of Ciutadela, I fell in love with it immediately — what talent\!
+We found this wonderful mural in the centre of Ciutadela, I fell in love with it immediately — what talent!

 Go visit [@giudittabussetti](https://instagram.com/giudittabussetti)'s page to see more of her awesome work.